Resucits555/Realis-game/README.md

 The variables of each struct are not locked in, they're still actively changing for the project requirements as the project is very raw and in the starting phase.
-In other words, the whole concept and this paragraph could change drastically any time.
+In other words, the whole concept and this paragraph will change a lot through the time.

 How many features will be in the end product depends on the speed of it.
 Therefore the code should be highly optimised and memory efficient to make playing on relatively weak computers possible too.

+The simulation should also have liquids and gases but these are far easier to simulate.

 ## Movement, force and cells